capital

 rushing past women in

-and men in suits wearing imagined crowns
+men in suits and imagined crowns

-men holding briefcases and city frowns
+men with briefcases and city frowns

-the sweat slicks my face like
+sweat slicks my face like

 oil ready for the frying pan